snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

     Don't worry if you think you're not capable of getting a call or clearing the interview.
 The worst they can do is say no to you.
 Gotta love limited downside and unlimited upside scenarios.

-- Talk to your friends and peers, whether they are happy with their jobs and would recommend working in their current or past roles.
+- Talk to your friends and peers if they are happy with their jobs and would recommend working in their current or past roles.
-- Read about what's going on in the startup ecosystem
+- Read about what's going on in the startup ecosystem, any exciting hot startup that could interest you.
-- Articles about new or fast growing companies that have a purpose that resonates with you.
+- Find articles about new or fast growing companies that have a purpose that resonates with you.
-- Recruiter emails received in the past.
+- Look for recruiter emails received in the past.

 ## Honing in